-Narrative means story.
-A narrative poem is a poem that tells a story.
+Narrative means 'story'.
+A narrative poem is therefore a poem that tells a story.

 Watch this video to learn more about narrative poems and the features they contain.

 Features of a narrative poem

-Rhythm and rhyme give the narrative in the poem energy to make it exciting.
+Rhythm and rhyme give the narrative in the poem energy and make it exciting to read.

 Poems are made up of stanzas.
-A stanza is a group of lines within a poem, similar to a paragraph.
+These are a group of lines within a poem, similar to a paragraph.

 Just like a paragraph, they contain related information and introduce new thoughts or ideas.

-Poems can contain a number of stanzas.
-They are separated by skipping a line.
+A poem can contain a number of stanzas.
+Different stanzas are separated by leaving a blank line between them.

-Like all poems, stanzas can rhyme, but they do not have to.
+Like in all poems, stanzas can rhyme, but they don't have to.